iamAbayomi/a-component-library/README.md

 - [Credits](#credits)
 - [License](#license)

-## About The App
+### Motivation.

-Motivation.
+---

-This project to learn how to build a react component library.
+The aim of this project was to learn how to build a react component library.
 You can check the storybook canvas and documentation on chromatic at [https://6207da00fd8970003a4b561e-ujfarttnqg.chromatic.com/](https://6207da00fd8970003a4b561e-ujfarttnqg.chromatic.com/)

-### The components in the project are
+The components in the project are

 - `Avatar`